The brake rotors are a vital part of your vehicle. The brake pads push against the brake rotor when you apply force to the brake pedal.

 As a result of their wear and tear, you will feel and hear some signs that indicate that the disc brakes are failing.

-Here is a more detailed list of the 7 most common symptoms of a bad brake rotor.
+Here is a more detailed list of the signs of a bad or failing brake rotor to look for:

 1. Squealing Noise from the Brakes

 When the brake rotors get worn, it creates an uneven surface and edges on the inside and outside of the brake rotor surface.
-These edges and surfaces can create high pitch sound when you drive normally, but most often, when you apply some force to your brakes.
+These edges and surfaces can create high pitch sounds when you drive normally, but this happens most often when you apply some force to your brakes.

 2. Vehicle Takes Longer to Stop